alett84/BASILOS/README.md

 The project strengthened my understanding of how modern operating systems work at the kernel level.

 # Documentation
-User’s Manual (v6.0): Command reference and examples Programmer’s Manual (v6.0): Full list of functions, data structures, and algorithms
+User’s Manual (v6.0): Command reference and examples [Open the full report](doc/BasilOS User's Manual 6.0.pdf) Programmer’s Manual (v6.0): Full list of functions, data structures, and algorithms